Amphitheatre of El Jem: History

 The amphitheatre was built around 238 AD in Thysdrus, located in the Roman province of Africa Proconsularis in present-day El Djem, Tunisia.
 It is one of the best preserved Roman stone ruins in the world, and is unique in Africa.
 Like other amphitheatres in the Roman Empire, it was built for spectator events, and it is one of the biggest amphitheatres in the world.
-The estimated capacity is 35,000, and the major and minor axis respectively measure 148 m and 122 m.
+The estimated capacity is 35,000, and the major and minor axes respectively measure 148 m and 122 m.
 The amphitheatre is built of stone blocks, located on flat ground, and is exceptionally well conserved.

 The amphitheatre of El Jem is the third amphitheatre built in the same place.
 It is claimed that it was constructed by the local proconsul Gordian, who became emperor as Gordian II.
 However, no proconsul would have been in a position to commission such a building; furthermore, considering how brief Gordian II's "reign" was to be (a mere few weeks), it is surely impossible that he could have begun such a magnificent construction.
-What seems much more likely is that the young Gordian III was in fact born at Thysdrus, on his grandfather Gordian I's estates, and that as Emperor he intended the amphitheatre to be part of an embellishment of his home town, following in fact the example of Septimius Severus.
+What seems much more likely is that the young Gordian III was in fact born at Thysdrus, on his grandfather Gordian I's estates, and that as Emperor he intended the amphitheater to be part of an embellishment of his hometown, following in fact the example of Septimius Severus.
 After his death, his successors had neither reason nor inclination to complete these public works, so the amphitheatre remained unfinished.

 In the Middle Ages, it served as a fortress, and the population sought shelter here during the attacks of Vandals in 430 and Arabs in 647.
-In 1695, during the Revolutions of Tunis, Mohamed Bey El Mouradi made an opening in one of the walls to stop the resistance of the followers of his brother Ali Bey al-Muradi who gathered inside the amphitheater.
+In 1695, during the Revolutions of Tunis, Mohamed Bey El Mouradi made an opening in one of the walls to stop the resistance of the followers of his brother Ali Bey al-Muradi, who gathered inside the amphitheater.

 It is believed that the amphitheatre was used as a saltpetre factory at the end of the 18th and in the 19th century.
 Around 1850, the breach in the wall was enlarged by Ahmad I ibn Mustafa to approximately 30 m.
 In the second half of the 19th century, the structure was used for shops, dwellings, and grain storage.